 Fortunately I was able to call Sogod Bay Scuba Resort (SBSR) who I had e-mailed before leaving, and they sent a guy to pick me up before dawn by car from the boat.
-Then an hour or so drive from Bato to Padre Burgos, a tiny town at the crossroads of two roads, depending on the municipality of Padre Burgos, where the resort is located.
+Then, a journey of about an hour from Bato to Lungsodaan, a tiny town at the crossroads of two roads, depending on the municipality of Padre Burgos, where the resort is located.

 Dead Coral Beach and Sunday Mass

-On my right, I discern in the mist the blue shadow of Limasawa, the island where Magellan landed.
-It was there that the first Spanish Mass was celebrated in the Philippines in 1521 ...
-First stage of the Christianization of the country.
+On my right, I can see in the mist the blue shadow of Limasawathe island where Magellan landed.
+It was there that the very first Spanish Mass was celebrated in the Philippines in 1521...
+The first step in the Christianization of the country.

 I live right in front of a chapel, which I hadn't noticed at the time when I arrived at dawn on Sunday morning.
-I collapsed on my bed, exhausted, and a few hours later, joyful songs woke me up.
+I collapsed on my bed, exhausted, and a few hours later joyful songs woke me up.
 It was Sunday mass.
+I went to see.

 In front of the chapel there is a large blackboard with the words "Welcome visitors 2008".
-Inside, a karaoke atmosphere, with a guy at the microphone to get the faithful to sing a catchy tune, everyone standing with arms raised, with words to follow, written on a white board in the background.
+Inside, a karaoke atmosphere, with a guy at the microphone to get the faithful to sing along to a lively tune, everyone standing with arms raised, with words to follow written on a whiteboard in the background.

 Those in the back rows turned around with smiles and nods to watch me approach the door.
 A little man came to shake my hand and offer me a ride... but I was hungry.
 I didn't stay.
 I waved to everyone like the Queen of England, and ran to the resort for breakfast.